Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Yoga Mat Non-Slip for Women Thick Comfortable Exercise Mat Pilates Mat"

-Issue: Weak keyword clustering; "Mat" repeated 3 times; gendered language (narrowing audience).
+Issue: Weak keyword clustering; "Mat" repeated 3 times; gendered language narrows the addressable audience.

 After: "Lifeline Non-Slip Yoga Mat, 6mm Thick, TPE Material, Carrying Strap, Gym & Pilates"